-Note: The volumes presented in the table are provided for example; volumes can be adjusted as needed, provided the particle concentration in IEC matches that in the test sample and the final concentration of CSE is 0.4 EU/mL.
+Note: The volumes presented in the table are provided as an example.
+Volumes can be adjusted as needed, as long as the particle concentration in the IEC matches that in the test sample, and the final concentration of CSE is 0.4 EU/mL.